CrossLangNV/MAD/README.md

 example:

-if en.sentences is a file containing English sentences; ga.sentences is file containing Irish sentences; and ga.sentences.translated contains translation of ga.sentences to English, then we can calculate MAD score for each sentence pair via.
-Code will create a file MAD_scores with the MAD score for each sentence pair.
+if en.sentences is a file containing English sentences; ga.sentences is file containing Irish sentences; and ga.sentences.translated contains translation of ga.sentences to English, then we can calculate MAD score for each sentence pair via the command:

 python MAD.py \